 |List price method||Prices used as standard prices (e.g. quoted price, invoice price, list price) in actual transactions for specified services.|

-On the survey month (quarter), if there were no transactions of the sample prices or there were no responses from respondents on price data by the time of the release of the preliminary (revised) indexes, the prices for the month (quarter) are treated as "missing prices."
-Missing prices are basically imputed by the prices for the previous month (quarter).
-They are also imputed by the rate of year-on-year change in the previous month (quarter) or by the rate of month-to-month (quarter-on-quarter) change in other sample prices in the same items in accordance with the characteristics of sample prices.
-For the services whose (1) prices are determined after the time of the release of the revised indexes and (2) "estimated prices" are available for the preliminary (revised) indexes, missing prices are imputed by the estimated prices for the preliminary (revised) indexes, and are revised retroactively after final prices are obtained.
+If there were no transactions of the sample prices during the reference month (quarter) or there were no responses from the reporting companies by the time of the calculation of indexes, the prices are treated as "missing prices."
+In principle, missing prices are imputed by the prices in the previous month (quarter).
+Depending on the characteristics of the sample prices, missing prices may also be imputed by the year-on-year rate of change in the previous month (quarter) of the price or by the month-on-month (quarter-on-quarter) rate of change in other sample prices within the same item.
+In addition, with respect to products with later-determined prices, missing prices are imputed by, if available, prices that are provisionally set.
+The imputed prices will be replaced with the actual prices when the price data are obtained afterward.